whdesigns/Python3/README.md

 # com404
 This is a repository for university work related to Problem Solving Through Programming.
 The language utilized is Python.
-Some of the content covered includes:
-Loops
-If/elif/else statement
-Functions
-and GUIs using Tkinter, which is an interface toolkit intended for Python.
+Some of the content covered includes: loops, if/elif/else statements, functions and GUIs (Graphical User Interfaces) using Tkinter, which is an interface toolkit intended for creating GUIs in Python.